Skip to main content

 self.api = GraphorLMAPI(api_token)

-def ingest_papers(self, paper_paths: List[str]) -> Dict[str, Any]:
+def ingest_papers(self, paper_paths: List[str]) -> List[str]:

-"""Ingest multiple research papers"""
+"""Ingest multiple research papers.
+Returns list of build_ids."""

 for paper_path in paper_paths: